 Could have measured markers of lipogenesis.

 Think back to the course assignment regarding the Sandy Lake population, where some individuals had a single nucleotide polymorphism (SNP) at amino acid 319 (GS) in the HNF1A gene which caused a decrease in pancreatic insulin production.
-Given the increasing consumption of Western style foods that are high in SFA in Sandy Lake, discuss 1) how the increase in SFA intake could contribute to T2DM risk and 2) whether the return to a traditional diet, including increased consumption of fatty fish (which are high in EPA), would impact risk for diabetes .
+Given the increasing consumption of Western style foods that are high in SFA in Sandy Lake, discuss 1) how the increase in SFA intake could contribute to T2DM risk and 2) whether the return to a traditional diet, including increased consumption of fatty fish (which are high in EPA), would impact risk for T2DM.
 Be certain to compare and contrast the impact of dietary FA in both the GG (wild type) and SS (homozygote for the SNP) groups (you do not have to consider the GS (heterozygote) group in your answer).
 Defend your answer by drawing on data provided in this exam.
 (8/40 marks)

 Because the SNP on the HNF1A gene affects insulin production, and because a high SFA (i.e. PA) diet reduces the ability of insulin storage vesicles to release the insulin that has been produced, the First Nations individuals may be at much greater risk for developing diabetes/hyperglycemia if they consume a high SFA diet (reduce insulin release) and have the SNP (reduced insulin production).